shiqi1994/ISBI2020_DR/README.md

 This solution is mainly in 3 stages:
 1. Ensembl efficientnet-b3, efficientnet-b4, efficientnet-b5 and pretrain on Kaggle2015 DR dataset, finetune on ISBI2020 DR dataset.
 2. Train xgboost, svr, catboost models on logits output of ensembled models.
-3. Bagging from stage 2.
+3. Voting on results from stage 2.

 ## Getting Started